June 23, 2014

 In addition to advising Volution on its IPO, Weil advised the company on amendments to its principal bank facilities.

-Weil's team included corporate consultant Ian Hamilton and associates Lewis Blakey, Tayyibah Arif, and Alex Hasek, together with tax counsel Oliver Walker and associate Frixos Hatjantonas, and employment counsel Ivor Gwilliams.
+Weil's team included corporate consultant Ian Hamilton and associate Lewis Blakey, together with tax counsel Oliver Walker and associate Frixos Hatjantonas, and employment counsel Ivor Gwilliams.
 The team further comprised banking partner James Hogben and associates Paul Ingram and Natalie Dyce.
 Macfarlanes and Paul Weiss represented the underwriters, Canaccord Genuity and Liberum Capital.